 Surgery scheduling is hard, but does not have to be.
 Approximately 20% of surgeries are cancelled due to poor pre-op planning because this involves many moving parts and stakeholders.
 Here are a few helpful guides to streamline the surgical coordination process and project manage each surgery to completion.
-You can use this surgery checklist as a status tracker for your surgeries (feel free to modify it to suit your needs).
+You can use this surgery checklist as a status tracker below for your surgeries (feel free to modify it to suit your needs).
 Alternatively you can also use our free surgery scheduling software.

 Who is involved in the surgery scheduling process